Site icon Regpack

 10. Backup the Lesson and Make It Stick

-When designing your lessons, thinking of ways to make it stick in your students’ minds should be a priority.
+When designing your lessons, thinking of ways to make them stick in your students’ minds should be a priority.

 Simply presenting the content isn’t enough; your students need a way to move the information from short-term to long-term memory.